Hikari Mitsushima

-Hikari Mitsushima (満島 ひかり, Mitsushima Hikari) is a Japanese actress, singer and model.
-In 2017 she was the vocalist and dancer in Mondo Grosso's videos for "Labyrinth", which has garnered over 41 million views on YouTube as of October 2025, and "In this World".
+Hikari Mitsushima (満島 ひかり, Mitsushima Hikari) is a Japanese actress, model and former singer.
+In 2017 she was the vocalist and dancer in Mondo Grosso's videos for "Labyrinth", which has garnered over 42 million views on YouTube as of December 2025, and "In this World".

+Biography

+Mitsushima was born in Kagoshima on 30 November 1985 and grew up in Okinawa City, Okinawa Prefecture.
+Her younger siblings are actor Shinnosuke Mitsushima, professional basketball player Kotaro Mitsushima, and her younger sister model Minami Mitsushima.
+Her grandfather was an American national of Italian descent.

 Career

 She is a graduate of Okinawa Actors School.
 She began her music career in 1997 as a teenage 'idol singer' in the J-pop groups Folder and Folder 5.
 She made her acting debut in the same year, starring as Shiori Uchiura / Little Girl in the kaiju film Rebirth of Mothra II.
 Her first television appearance came in 2005, when she played Elly in Ultraman Max.
 Her film career recommenced as Sayu Yagami in 2006's manga-adaptation thriller film Death Note, and in 2008 she starred as Yōko Ozawa in Love Exposure, a comedy-dramaart film directed by Sion Sono.
 Her performance in Love Exposure brought her critical attention and won her and her team several awards.

 Since then, Mitsushima has had starring roles in numerous films and television dramas including 2010's Sawako Decides, written and directed by Yuya Ishii.

 Mitsushima has made occasional vocal contributions to Japanese pop singles.
 She featured as a vocalist in the fictional band SRM on Stephanie's "Pride ~A Part of Me~", the title song for the 2009 Japanese drama film Pride.
 In 2017, she provided lead vocals for fictional band Doughnuts Hole's "Otona no Okite", the theme song for television drama Quartet, in which she starred as Suzume Sebuki.
 In the same year, she appeared as a featured vocalist in Mondo Grosso's song "Labyrinth" and starred as a dancer in the music video (over 35 million views on YouTube, as of February 2023).